elegant-scipy/elegant-scipy/markdown/ch7.markdown

 plt.show()
 ```

+Thus we can see that the mutual information fails dramatically at the higher
+pyramid levels, while it is virtually flat at the lower levels, except for a
+narrow region around the true transformation angle!
+If you start with a
+relatively faraway angle, you have no hope of recovering the true
+transformation.

-In their 2000 paper, Pluim *et al.* showed that you can further improve the
+In their 2000 paper, Pluim *et al.* showed that you can improve the properties
-accuracy of the alignment by adding *gradient* information to the NMI metric.
+of the objective function by adding *gradient* information to the NMI metric.
-Let's try it here to see if we can improve our alignment further.
+Let's try it here to see if we can improve our alignment:

 ```python
 def gradient(image, sigma=1):